We are a family. A troupe.

 The Jason Ritchie ‘05 Ice Arena serves as home to Winchendon’s very successful hockey teams as well as those from Franklin Pierce University and the local communities.
 The state-of-the-art rink, which was completed in 2008, provides locker rooms for fall and spring teams, and includes the facilities for our athletic trainer.

-There are six tennis courts on campus including four added in 2009-2010.
+There are four tennis courts on campus that were added in 2009-2010.

 The School owns and operates a nine-hole, Donald Ross-designed golf course which surrounds the north half of the campus.
 The course is closed to the public and allows students (and their parents!) to play on this beautiful course with views of Mount Monadnock.